qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 ##### The `app` Attribute

-As stated above, if `resource._resourcetype = "App.Object"`, `resource.app` contains the reference to the `"App"` resource that the object exits in, and all attributes and [built-in functions](#built-in_function) that apply to `"App"` objects are available on `resource.app`.
+As stated above, if `resource._resourcetype = "App.Object"`, `resource.app` contains the reference to the `"App"` resource that the object exists in, and all attributes and [built-in functions](#built-in_function) that apply to `"App"` objects are available on `resource.app`.

 #### Built-in Functions